For more information on safely operating visit COVID-19: Operating at COVID-19 Alert Levels 2 and 3.

 Depreciation(external link) — Inland Revenue

-If your business makes a charitable donation, you can deduct the amount of the donation from your income.
+If your business is registered as a company or Māori authority, you can deduct the amount of any charitable donation from your income.